ROOAD: RELLIS Off-road Odometry Analysis Dataset: Related Work

 \subsection{Datasets}

 There is a large collection of publicly available autonomous vehicle traversal datasets for researchers to develop their work.
-There are plenty of high quality multi-modal urban data sets such as KITTI\cite{Geiger2013IJRR} and NuScenes\cite{Caesar2019}, and other datasets focused only on images and point clouds for semantic segmentation (Cityscapes\cite{Cordts2016}, BDD100K\cite{Yu2018}, Mapillary Vistas\cite{Neuhold2017}, Toronto-3D\cite{Tan2020}, and A2D2\cite{Geyer2020} which cannot be used for localization).
+Some examples of high quality multi-modal urban datasets include KITTI\cite{Geiger2013IJRR} and NuScenes\cite{Caesar2019}, and other datasets focused only on images and point clouds for semantic segmentation (Cityscapes\cite{Cordts2016}, BDD100K\cite{Yu2018}, Mapillary Vistas\cite{Neuhold2017}, Toronto-3D\cite{Tan2020}, and A2D2\cite{Geyer2020} which cannot be used for localization).
 Many VIO-centric datasets are acquired indoors such as TUM\cite{sturm12iros}, UZH-FPV\cite{Delmerico19icra}, and EuRoC\cite{Burri25012016}.
 Lastly, there are simulation-based data sets such as Tartan AIR\cite{tartanair2020iros}.

-There is a clear gap in the availability of off-road focused data sets.
-While the field is still growing, it is in its infancy when compared to the efforts put into collecting data for urban environments.
-Currently available high-quality offroad datasets include RUGD\cite{RUGD2019IROS} and YCOR\cite{Maturana2018}, and multi-modal data sets RELLIS-3D\cite{jiang2020rellis3d} and Frieburg Forest dataset\cite{valada16iser}.
-The development of autonomous vehicle technologies is dependent on both breadth and depth of available datasets.
-ROOAD extends the available data collection to this emerging area of autonomy.
+Notably there is less availability in off-road datasets in literature.
+Publicly available high-quality off-road datasets include RUGD\cite{RUGD2019IROS}, YCOR\cite{Maturana2018}, RELLIS-3D\cite{jiang2020icra}, and Deepscene's Freiburg Forest dataset\cite{valada16iser}.
+Freiburg Forest, YCOR, and RUGD only provide camera data which limits the use of these datasets in VIO applications due to lack of inertial data.
+RELLIS-3D provides a multi-modal dataset consisting of a RGB camera, stereo camera, LIDAR, DGPS, and IMU.
+While this dataset from the diverse sensor suite of RELLIS-3D is a valuable contribution to the community, the lack of IMU synchronization, slower sensor sample rates, and absence of position groundtruth make testing and evaluating VIO algorithms difficult.
+We have collected the off-road data sequences exhibited in ROOAD explicitly for VIO applications thereby addressing the limitations of the aforementioned datasets.